Automatic language translation

 Our website uses an automatic service to translate our content into different languages.
 These translations should be used as a guide only.
 See our Accessibility page for further information.

-The first directions hearing will usually be held on a Friday.
-It will usually be held 8 weeks after the summons was filed.
-It will be conducted by the List Judge, in a court in the Court’s building at 225 Macquarie Street, Sydney.
-The location of the Court and the precise time of the day when the directions hearing will occur will be shown on the Court Lists posted on a notice board in the foyer of the building and on the Court’s website under Court Lists in the afternoon of the day before the directions hearing.
-The Sydney Morning Herald may also (but does not always) publish the Court Lists on the morning of the date set for the directions hearing.
+The first directions hearing will usually be held around 28 days after the date the application was filed.
+It will be conducted before the registrar of the Court in a court at the Court’s building at 225 Macquarie Street, Sydney.
+The location of the Court and the precise time of the day when the directions hearing will occur will be shown on the Court Lists posted on a notice board in the foyer of the court’s building and on the court’s website under Court Lists in the afternoon of the day before the directions hearing.
+Information about the listing can also be seen:

-The List Judge will state the directions orally.
-It is important that the parties record the directions the List Judge makes.
+The registrar will make directions, generally in accordance with the usual directions at the first directions hearing, including fixing the dates of the conciliation conference and the second directions hearing.
+The registrar will state the directions orally.
+It is important that the parties record the directions the registrar makes.
 A written copy of the directions made is not usually sent to the parties.

 08 May 2023